SE701Team2/Updog/backend/README.md

 To test connection, send a GET request to http://localhost:8080/api/test.
 Response should be "Hello World!"

-Base URL: http://localhost:8080/api (Check routes folder for endpoints)
+Base URL: http://localhost:8080/api (Check routes folder or [Swagger](#6-api-endpoints) for endpoints)

 # 6. API endpoints
+Updog's API endpoints are documented using Swagger

-To find further information on the api endpoints, we have configured a swagger api doc.
-To access, first run `npm start` then in a browser, go to URL: <http://localhost:8080/api-docs>.
+To access, first run `npm start` then go to the following URL: <http://localhost:8080/api-docs>

-To add documentation for new endpoints, go to the specs/swagger.yaml file.
+When adding new endpoints, ensure you update the documentation in the `specs/swagger.yaml` file

 # 7. FAQ and Troubleshooting

-### "Your password does not satisfy the current policy requirements" error
+## "Your password does not satisfy the current policy requirements" error

 Open MySQL Shell and run the following commands:

 `SET GLOBAL validate_password.length = 4;`

 `SET GLOBAL validate_password.policy=LOW;`

-### Test Connection failed
+## Test Connection failed
 If the "Test Connection" button fails, you may need to reinstall MySQL - sometimes the installation process doesn't work correctly.